xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 4. `uncertainty_9_12` Projections of mean and 5-95 confidence intervals for country-level adaptive energy demand from Rode et al (2021).

-## Figures:

-Contains intermediate files and PDFs of all figures in the manuscript and supplementary information sections of the paper.

 ## NDCs:

 Contains raw data on nationally determined contributions and baseline emissions forecasts from Meinhaussen et al 2022 as well as conversions to STATA’s data format (.dta)

+## Figures:

+Folder where all intermediate files and PDFs for figures in the manuscript and supplementary information sections of the paper are stored

 ## Objects